bschiffthaler/ngs/base/README.md

 # News

+- Moved to use bioconductor/release_core2 instead of the release_sequencing legacy image
+- Added salmon
+- SortMeRNA is now source compiled due to a threading bug that prevented parallelism to work
+- Updated htslib to 1.4, STAR to 2.5.3a, USEQ to 9.0.8
 - Updated htslib to 1.3.2, STAR to 2.5.2b, USEQ to 9.0.7
 - Added MultiQC
 - Discontinued the ":with-data" tag
 - Kallisto was added for alignment free transcript quantification
 - GateOne was added as a decentoption to connect via SSH cross-platform
 - JBrowse was added to allow for alignment visualisation (which also meant adding an apache2 server)
 - I recorded myself doing basic QC on the training data.
 Check [here](https://www.youtube.com/watch?v=1rNEkWSxB5s) for the video.